History of Nickelodeon: 1979–1984: National launch as Nickelodeon

 Initially scheduled for a February 1979 launch, Nickelodeon was officially launched on April 1, 1979 (as the first-ever children's network) on Warner Cable franchises across the country.
+(The launch date, coincidentally, was Vivian Horner's birthday.)
 Initial programming on Nickelodeon included Pinwheel, Video Comic Book, America Goes Bananaz, Nickel Flicks, and By The Way, all of which originated at the QUBE studios in Columbus.
 For its first few years, Pinwheel was the network's flagship series, and it was played for three to five hours a day in a block format.

 Vivian Horner asked her co-workers to help come up with a list of possible names for the network.
 Sandy Kavanaugh (the producer of Pinwheel) proposed "Nickelodeon," even though she was not fully satisfied with it.
-In 2013, she recalled, "I wasn't thrilled with 'Nickelodeon.'
+In 2013, she recalled, "I was not thrilled with 'Nickelodeon.'
 It was whimsical sounding, though.
 It had a fun lilt."
-The channel's first logo and original advertising campaign name were created by New York-based creative director/designer Joseph Iozzi.

-The first model ever used in a Nickelodeon advertisement was the designer's son, Joseph Iozzi II, while the logo's font was designed by Lubalin, Smith, Carnase, Inc. The intent of Iozzi was to replace the graphic of the line illustration of the man peering into the Nickelodeon with a period illustration of a boy in nickers, British flat cap, big suspenders, tip toed on a stylish iron train step looking into the Nickelodeon font.
+The channel's pre-launch logo and advertising campaign name were created by New York-based creative director/designer Joseph Iozzi.
+The logo incorporated a man looking into a nickelodeon machine that was placed in the "N" in the wordmark.
+The first model ever used in a Nickelodeon advertisement was the designer's son, Joseph Iozzi II, while the logo's font was designed by Lubalin, Smith, Carnase, Inc. The intent of Iozzi was to replace the graphic of the line illustration of the man peering into the Nickelodeon with a period illustration of a boy in knickers, British flat cap, big suspenders, tip toed on a stylish iron train step looking into the Nickelodeon font.
 Available time and new management never permitted the planned re-design.

 Nickelodeon quickly expanded its audience reach, first to other Warner Cable systems across the country, and eventually to other cable providers.
 It was distributed via satellite on RCA Satcom-1, which went into orbit one week earlier on March 26 – originally transmitted on transponder space purchased from televangelists Jim and Tammy Faye Bakker.
-The channel was originally uplinked, along with sibling network Star Channel, from a facility located at Buffalo, NY television station WIVB-TV; by December of 1980, it was announced that uplink of both channels would move into a new facility in Hauppauge, NY along with new sibling channel MTV (after a planned expansion to the Buffalo facility was scrapped when Warner-Amex was unable to come to a deal with channel 4's ownership over a long-term lease).
+The channel was originally uplinked, along with sibling network Star Channel, from a facility located at Buffalo, NY television station WIVB-TV; by December 1980, it was announced that uplink of both channels would move into a new facility in Hauppauge, NY along with new sibling channel MTV (after a planned expansion to the Buffalo facility was scrapped when Warner-Amex was unable to come to a deal with Channel 4's ownership over a long-term lease).
 Despite its prior history as a part of the QUBE system, Nickelodeon designates 1979 as the year of the channel's official launch.